-PwC's Deals Sector Leader John Potter discusses the trends driving deals and outlook for 2021.
+PwC's Deals Sector Leader John Potter and other partners discuss the deals outlook for the rest of 2021.

 Metals Deals Leader, PwC US